 In order to earn a B.B.A. degree, students must complete a minimum of 126 hours of course work with a minimum cumulative GPA of C (2.0 on a 4.0 scale).
 All University core, lower division and upper division requirements must be satisfied.
 Students must earn a minimum of a C (2.0) grade in each course in the area of specialization, in COMM 3880, and in each course in a minor.
 The department chair has the prerogative of substituting an additional course in the area of specialization or minor, rather than requiring the student to repeat the course in which a grade below C was received.
 The student must receive a C or better in the substituted course for it to satisfy the requirements of the specialization or minor.
-In addition, students must earn a cumulative GPA of at least 2.25 for all courses in the 3000-or-4000-level business core (BUAD 3010, BUAD 3020, BUAD 3030, BUAD 3040, BUAD 3050, BUAD 3470 and BUAD 4020).
+Students must earn a cumulative GPA of 2.25 in the lower division.
+In addition, students must earn a cumulative GPA of at least 2.25 for all courses in the 3000- or 4000-level business core (BUAD 3010, BUAD 3020, BUAD 3030, BUAD 3040, BUAD 3050, BUAD 3470 and BUAD 4020).